omkar-shelke25/k8s-learning/Kubernetes/Kubernetes Workload Management/Deployments-Strategies.md

 - **Canary Releases:** Deploys the new version to a small subset of users before rolling it out to the entire user base, allowing for monitoring and quick rollback if issues arise.

-By carefully evaluating the business use case, error budget, and application architecture, organizations can choose a deployment strategy that aligns with their operational goals and risk tolerance.
 ---

 ### Types of Deployment Strategies